About this listing

 NEW - we now have bicycles available.
 They are not high-end bikes, but they'll get you around.
 If you want better ones, there is a bike store nearby that rents bikes.

-We have cats but we've kept them out of the studio.
+We have cats but we've kept them out of the studio for years.